 When you’re filing your taxes, there’s a whole lot to consider.
 From figuring out who counts as a dependent to organizing your income streams, you may find the process a bit overwhelming.
 And if you’re a new homeowner tackling mortgage payments, there’s another key question you’ll want to know the answer to this tax season as you try to lower your tax liability: Are closing costs deductible on your recent home purchase?
-Below, we give you the rundown:
+A financial advisor can help you optimize your tax strategy for your property and family needs.
+Below, we give you the rundown.

 Simple Question: Are Closing Costs Tax-Deductible?

 Simple answer: it depends.
 Homeowner tax deductions can be very difficult to calculate, given all the varying factors that go into the equation.
 So to find out whether the closing costs on your particular home purchase make the cut, check out what the IRS says in its tax deduction breakdown in Form 1040 and on its website.
 As with all possible tax deductions, beyond just home-related ones, it is the responsibility of the taxpayer to report each of the taxes and fees related to the purchase as itemized deductions.
 Also with all possible tax deductions, your first priority is most likely to save money and earn tax advantages.
 For this purpose, do the groundwork: research whether taking a standard deduction versus deducting your closing costs would save you the most.
 Then choose accordingly.

 You can’t completely deduct all the costs of closing on your house.
 Only a few eligible ones make the cut.
 The IRS denotes the following as deductible costs:

 - Real estate taxes charged to you when you closed

 - Mortgage interest paid when cost was settled

 - Real estate taxes that were paid for by the mortgage lender